mentesicaria/Discord-Rat/README.md

 3. Create a discord server and bot
 4. Put the `your 000webhost link` link of server in python file
 5. open your web in public directory and
+6. default password is a if you want to change it go public atr.php and password
-6. post your webhook
+7. post your webhook
-7. post your bot token
+8. post your bot token
-8. post your bot server gild
+9. post your bot server gild
 ---